 So I’ve been using press-on nails for over a year now pretty consistently.
 If you haven’t read my first post where I tell you about the benefits of press-on nails and give some amazing nail tips to help you become a pro, you should!

-It’s probably one of the most complete posts on stick-on nails out there and answers every question you may have about press-on nails.
+This is one of the most complete posts on stick-on nails out there in which I answer every question you may have about press-on nails.

 By now, I feel like I have a pretty good feel on what to look for in fake nails.
 So here are my top five glue-on or press-on nails out there.
 My ratings for the best press-on nails were based on the following criteria.